 • recommend persons, who can represent such citizens before courts or other public institutions.

-How to submit an complaint or signal to the Public Ombudsman?
+How to submit a complaint or a signal to the Local Ombudsman?

-Citizens and organizations can approach the Public Ombudsman with their complaints and signals in his/her Reception Office, or by mail, email or on Public Ombudsman’s website.
+Citizens and organizations can approach the Local Ombudsman with their complaints and signals in his/her Reception Office, or by mail, email or on Local Ombudsman’s website.
 Reports of verbal signals will be prepared for any complaints submitted verbally.

-• signals, related to offences, made more than 2 years previously;
+• signals, related to offences, committed more than 2 years previously;

-→ The following data is required for reviewing the complaint or signal and for providing the sender with feedback:
+→ The following data is required for reviewing a complaint or a signal and for providing the sender with feedback:

-Documents, related to the complaint: specifying their reference number and date.
-It is recommended to specify if there is a pending or already finished lawsuit, regarding to the issue at hand, as well as whether it has already been reviewed by other bodies and authorities etc.
+• documents, related to the complaint, specifying the documents’ reference number and date.
+It is recommended to specify if there is a pending or an already finished lawsuit, related to the issue at hand, as well as whether it has already been reviewed by other bodies and authorities.

 Providing detailed information is important for the successful solving of the issue.

-The Public Ombudsman services are provided free of charge!
+The Local Ombudsman services are provided free of charge!

 Reception Office: 4, 11 Avgust St, fl.
 3, 1000 Sofia.